Winterim

 Grundy Greats

-B. MacLellan
+B. MacLellan and Mother Short

-Explore the historic, cultural, and natural wonders of Grundy County.
-Visits to the South Cumberland Welcome Center, The Caverns, the Grundy County Heritage Museum, Grundy Lakes and the Coke Ovens, Highlander Folk School, Beersheba Springs, Natural Bridge, Dutch Maid Bakery, will be included in these daily tours. *This course satisfies a Cumberland Scholars requirement.
+Caverns, the Grundy County Heritage Museum, Grundy Lakes and the Coke Ovens, Dutch Maid Bakery, Convent of St. Mary’s will be included in these daily tours.

 Well-Being